 Find answers to your broad questions here

-The Enterprise plans are for if you want us to work with you in areas such as trial setup, implementation guidance, commercial advice, and UX best practice.
+The Enterprise plans are for if you want us to work with you in areas such as trial setup, implementation support and guidance, commercial advice, and UX best practice.
+You also have access to Bibblio's personalization solution.
 In-person support channels and a service-level agreement guarantees a lasting relationship that will pay dividends.

 A content item is any article or page within your catalogue that you want to provide recommendations from and to.
 Sets of metadata are collected for each content item, which are then stored.